sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

         * but cannot be installed with `cpanm`
         * takes a few more commands and tools to install
 * More compatible with older versions of Perl, according to author
-* Is it fast?
+* Is it faster?
     * I didn't do any speed tests, but it does feel a little snappier than the other two
 * completion suggestions are much more limited than other two language servers
     * for now
         * language server author is working on it